woc-hack/hackathon-knoxville-2023/README.md

 # World of Code hackathon 2023

-The hackathon will be held in Knoxville, TN, USA and online from November 17 to 19, 2023.
+The hackathon will be held in Knoxville, TN, USA, and online from November 17 to 19, 2023.

-Travel support for a limited number of participants will be available.

 ## Useful links
 - [Hackathon Discord server](https://discord.gg/AAWdJJ9X7)